 Long term feeding of a high fat diet can also cause pancreatitis.
 A lot of home made raw diets are quite high in fat, and even some raw frozen diets contain a lot of fat.
 So if your dog’s overweight or is a breed susceptible to diabetes, it’s a good idea to feed him extra green leafy vegetables to keep the fat down and increase fiber.

 The type of fat you feed is important.

 - Omega-6: these fats promote inflammation.
 Dogs get plenty of omega-6 in their diets (unless you’re feeding all pastured meats, free range eggs etc) and you usually don’t need to supplement it.

 - Omega-3: these are important and usually need to be supplemented.
-Sources like phytoplankton or green-lipped mussels are much better than fish oils that can turn rancid very easily.
+Sources like green-lipped mussels are much better than fish oils that can turn rancid very easily.

 - Omega-9: there’s no need to give omega-9 fats like olive oil.